For multi-day trips with a heavy pack. Manufacturers emphasize durability and support in the creation of backpacking boots. See backpacking boots

 Updates to Lowa Tibet GTX

-- The Tibet GTX is equipped with a multitude of technologies suitable for backpacking.
+- The Tibet GTX is a boot equipped with a multitude of technologies suitable for backpacking.
 Its Vibram Masai outsole with Climbing Zone technology is ideal for outdoor activities as it provides support even with a heavy pack.

 - Lowa’s exclusive DuraPU with Supination Pronation Support (SPS) System provides comfort and maintains a controlled rotation of the foot.
 It helps promote proper gait and stance to prevent injuries.
 Adding up to the features of this boot are the Climate Control Footbed which helps keep the freshness of the foot and a 5mm, full-length, hard, nylon stabilizer which renders support.